 If you’re in Pike Place market and you need to get away from the crowds, you’ll want to head to Matt’s in the Market.
 A little hard to find—it’s up some pretty nondescript back stairs off of First Avenue—Matt’s in the Market serves fish and veggies found in the market below it.
 With a view of the Olympic Mountains, Pike Place Market Sign and the bustling street below, you are going to be Instagramming your meal and your surroundings.

 Master chef Rachel Yang helms a few spots in Seattle (Trove, Revel, Revelry) but Joule is her crowning achievement.
-The upscale yet casual Korean eatery focuses on different cuts and preparations of beef—one more delicious than the next.
+The upscale yet casual Korean eatery focuses on different cuts and preparations of beef—each one more delicious than the next.

 In the mood for noodles?
 Thai Tom in the University District is your best bet.
 This thai noodle shop offers a limited menu and even fewer seats (less than 20)—but don’t let that deter you!
 The wait is completely worth it.